shivam-patel-123/bid-my-ride/README.md

 -   **Upload Car Documents:** Users can upload multiple documents of their car in pdf format for admin to review.
 It will give admin the proof of reliability and existence of a car.
 -   **Download Car Documents:** Uses can download their uploaded documents of a car.
 It is worth to note that admin can download documents of any car listing (Obviously).

+## **User Profile Management**

+-   **User registration:** User registration is the process of creating an account or profile on a website or platform, which allows a user to access certain features and content that may not be available to non-registered users.
+Typically, the registration process involves providing personal information such as name, email address, password.
+-   **User login:** User login is the process of accessing a BIDMYRIDE using a set of credentials that have previously been created during the user registration process.
+Typically, users enter their email address and password to authenticate their identity and gain access to their account.
+-   **View user profile:** Viewing a user profile is the process of accessing a page of a BIDMYRIDE that displays information about a specific user.
+User profiles can provide a variety of information such as their name and email.
+-   **Update user profile:** A user profile update page is a web page within a BIDMYRIDE that allows users to edit and update their profile information.
+This page displays the user's current profile information, such as their name, email and password(optional), and provides a form or interface for users to make changes to this information.

+-   **Forgot password:** A forgot password page is a web page within a BIDMYRIDE website that allows users who have forgotten their password to reset it.
+This page prompts the user to enter their email address , and then they can set the new password for their account.The purpose of a forgot password page is to provide users with a convenient and secure way to regain access to their account if they have forgotten their password.
+-   **User logout:** User logout is the process of ending a user's current session on a BIDMYRIDE website, which involves terminating their access to the website and logging them out of their account.
+When a user logs out, they are redirected to a login page.The purpose of user logout is to protect the user's account and personal information by ensuring that unauthorized individuals cannot access their account or make changes to their profile.
+-   **Delete user account:** Deleting an account refers to the process of permanently removing a user's account and all associated data from a BIDMYRIDE websitem.
+This process involves the user initiating the deletion process and confirming their intention to delete their account, after which the platform will permanently remove all data associated with the account.

 # Backend Folder Structure

 ```